mengtianjin/kineticmodel/README.md

 Diffusion Model
 The diffusion-reaction model built upon the Nernst-Planck equation to describe the transport of CO2 and ionic species to the cathode surface
 The model is used to simulate the local CO2, CO32- and HCO3- concentration and pH on the electrode surface as functions of applied cathode potential and pressure.
-The bult concentration of these species should be calculated first The result will be used in following Kinetic model
+The bulk concentration of these species should be calculated first The result will be used in following Kinetic model

 Kinetic Model